rockettheme/docs/Docs/wordpress/themes/voxel/demo_contenttop.md

 -----
 ![][demo1]

-Here's the widget breakdown for the Content Top section:
+Here is the widget breakdown for the Content Top section:

 * RokSprocket

 ### RokSprocket
 The **Popular Features** area of the front page is a RokSprocket widget using the **Tabs** layout.
-You'll need to do two things to prepare this widget so that it looks similar to the one in the demo.
+You will need to do two things to prepare this widget so that it looks similar to the one in the demo.

-First, you'll need to create the RokSprocket Widget.
+First, you will need to create the RokSprocket Widget.
 You can do this by navigating to **Administration -> RokSprocket Admin** and creating a new **Tabs** widget.

 You can find out more about RokSprocket and how to set up and modify widgets by visiting our [RokSprocket documentation][roksprocket].